BehinaGroup/Electrical-and-Electronic-Circuit-Optimization/README.md

 1- Optimer: File -> New -> Project

-   Create of choose a folder to store optimization project.
+   Create or choose a folder to store optimization project.
 After that, a new window will be appeared.

 2- Netlistor: